SAP-archive/teched2019-cloud-cf-product-list/exercises/10_connectivity/README.md

 * In the Cloud Connector UI, go to "Cloud To On-Premise" -> "Access Control" and add mapping:

 	![Add Mapping](/img/connectivity_addaccess.png?raw=true)
-* Select backend type "Non SAP System" -> Protocol "HTTP" -> Internal host "localhost", Internal port "10080" -> Virtual host can be "**myBackend**" and you can keep the port 10080 -> Principal propagation type "None" -> Finish;
+* Select backend type "Non SAP System" -> Protocol "HTTP" -> Internal host "localhost", Internal port "10080" -> Virtual host can be "**mybackend**" and you can keep the port 10080 -> Principal propagation type "None" -> Finish;
 * Expose the */images* folder and all of its content.
 	* Add a new resource to your virtual mapping: